privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Also, you may refer to the [protoc-gen-openapi plugin][20] to generate Open API output corresponding to a proto definition.

-**NOTE: There are references for Component Auctions in the API, however Bidding & Auction services doesn't handle Component Auctions yet.**

 #### SelectWinningAd